What do your fees include?

 Meet some of our Residential Property team…

-Outside of work she enjoys swimming.
+Outside of work she enjoys exploring the local countryside.

 Chloe is a Paralegal who works in our Residential Property team.